Part 3 and conclusion of the series The Secret Behind Updates.

 If you have trouble believing this statement, considering the following: if antivirus programs protected users, nobody would contact me because of a virus or malware.
 This is obviously not the case.

 So if the promise of security by antivirus programs is unrealistic, should we abandon computer devices?
-Or at least stop using to conduct financial transactions?
+Or at least stop using them to conduct financial transactions?
 It’s a personal decision, but I don’t believe it is necessary, especially with the protection currently offered by banks.
 Just the same: as it is unwise to rely on the police to protect our home from thieves, it’s up to us to put in place appropriate protection measures.
 Good news!
 In the case of computers at least, there is no better protection on Earth than your good judgment.
 Seriously.

 Take heart: you don’t need to be an engineer to ensure your own personal computer security.
 Even if computer science is constantly evolving, you can have quasi permanent security, in several layers, enough to make you undesirable in the eyes of small time hackers looking for easy prey.
 Let’s get real: the really intelligent, patient hackers are looking to steal state secrets and other high level targets.
 They are not interested in the average user.
 If you develop a good “computer judgment” by observing a set of rules not that hard to remember, you can use your computer devices practically anywhere in safety.
 And you can do this without having the latest updates that may cripple your device.
 This will enable you to obtain better performance and reliability from your devices, for much longer than the average person.